-From the Konica Minolta Gator Bowl Classic festivities on New Years Eve and New Years Day to the Jacksonville Jazz Festival in April to the Mayor's Holiday Open House at city hall in December, the city's Special Events Office produces a variety of musical, cultural and festive events throughout the year.
-Click here to learn the line-up of this year's events.
+From the TaxSlayer.com Bowl festivities, to the Jacksonville Jazz Festival and the Holiday at St. James at City Hall in December, the city's Office of Special Events produces a variety of musical, cultural and festive events throughout the year.
+See the line-up of this year's events.

 With 57,373 acres of parks, including state and federal lands, Jacksonville now ranks No. 1 among U.S. cities in gross acreage for parks and is in the top 10 in the percentage of acreage in the city devoted to park land.

 The wide variety of parks ranges from small neighborhood playgrounds for toddlers to biking, hiking and horse trails to athletic fields to boat ramps.
 There also are vast areas of unspoiled natural wilderness, much of it newly acquired by the city.
 From the quiet dignity of an oak forest, to the vastness of the salt marsh, Jacksonville's nature parks have an abundance of flora and fauna to satisfy the tastes of the casual observer or the dedicated nature hound.

 We ask that you share our special respect for the native inhabitants of these natural places.
 Learn more at www.JaxParks.com.